Do Go On - 314 - The Oak Island Mystery

 It is in Nova Scotia, Halifax.

-group from a like in the very late 1800s like 1897 the latter group took samples of the ground and one
+The latter group took samples of the ground and one of the samples brought

-a tiny piece of sheepskin parchment to the surface.
+one of the samples brought a tiny piece of sheepskin parchment to the surface.

 Ooh.

-The parchment had two letters, VI or WI,
+The parchment had two letters,

 written in India ink, type of ink.

-bringing about the second hunt related death when a worker worker named Maynard Kaiser fell to his death.
+when a worker named Maynard Kaiser fell to his death.

 Oh, terrible.

-Terrible death but also an amazing name.
+Terrible death, but also an amazing name.

 Maynard Kaiser.